ide/UIVisualEffects/README.md

 The vibrancy effect lets the content underneath a blurred view show through more vibrantly.
 It looks pretty but can make text and icons harder to read so use it judiciously.
 You specify a UIBlurEffect when creating a UIVibrancyEffect.
 The UIBlurEffect should be the one you used to create the blurred UIVisualEffectView.
 You then use the UIVibrancyEffect to create another UIVisualEffectView that you add to the blurred UIVisualEffectView's contentView.

-To render vibrant text, create a UILabel with a specially picked text color that depends on the blur effect underneath. **For the default appearance, use 0.25 white with extra light blur, 0.6 white with light blur, and 0.64 white with dark blur.** With these background colors your text will appear the same as an icon would.
-You can use different colors if you want your text to stand out more or take on a hue.
-However, some colors are rendered either opaque or invisible.
-Finally, add the UILabel to the vibrancy UIVisualEffectView's contentView.
+To render vibrant text, create a UILabel and add it to the vibrancy UIVisualEffectView's contentView.
+The color of the UILabel does not affect its appearance.

 For vibrant images, create a UIImage that is treated as a template mask with `UIImageRenderingMode.AlwaysTemplate`.
 One side effect is that the colors in your image are ignored.
 However, this lets you easily use your image in a vibrancy UIVisualEffectView.
 As with text, you add the UIImage to the vibrancy UIVisualEffectView's contentView.